 The utmost burst rate is likewise impressive, at 11 fps, with sufficient buffer depth for 33 raw files or 77 JPEGs.
 Change from the flat-out Hi+ setting to Hi there and you’ll still get 8fps continuous drive, this time around with the offer of silent shooting using an electric instead of the mechanical shutter.
 As of this speed, you’ll also gain constant tracking for autofocus (which includes real-time Eyesight AF) and metering, filled with a live preview as you’re shooting, rather than the Hi+ mode’s instant overview of the prior shot in a sequence.
 Real-period preview in hi-velocity shooting can be another feature that was unavailable in the A6000.

-The A6100 inherits digesting algorithms from Sony’s latest full-frame mirrorless cameras, looking to improve color reproduction, particularly for skin tones.
+The A6100 inherits digesting algorithms from Sony’s latest full-frame mirrorless cameras, looking to improve colour reproduction, particularly for skin tones.
 There are many ‘creative styles’ available, including regular, vivid, portrait, landscape, sunset, dark and white and sepia, along with incremental adjustments for saturation and sharpness.
-In addition, there’s an abundance of ‘picture results’ like pop color, retro photo, toy camera, and watercolor, plus a lot more besides.
+In addition, there’s an abundance of ‘picture results’ like pop colour, retro photo, toy camera, and watercolour, plus a lot more besides.

 For video, the A6100 boasts 4K capture with full-pixel readout no pixel binning.
 Quick and slow movement movie catch are also available, and the camera benefits an exterior microphone input socket that was without the A6000.
 The much greater selection of the tilt screen enables forward-facing orientation for selfies and vlogging.
 Weighed against the more up-marketplace a6600, video caught in the a6100 lacks real-time Eyes AF.
 S-log gamma profiles for the improved powerful range are also unavailable.
 In-body or sensor-change stabilization is certainly lacking and, although the viewfinder gets the same 0.39 type size as in the A6600, it includes a lower resolution of 1440k rather than 2360k dots, exactly like in the original A6000.